The Difference Between Pump Gas & Race Gas, And When To Use It

 To understand the need for high compression fuel, it’s important to understand what a compression ratio is.

-To put it simply, it is the difference in total volume of a cylinder, and the volume of the combustion chamber.
+To put it just, it is the difference in total volume of a cylinder, and the volume of the combustion chamber.

 For example, let’s say the cylinder volume is 100cc, and the combustion chamber (cylinder head) is 10cc, giving us a 100:10 ratio, or 10:1.